docsforadobe/premiere-plugin-guide/docs/universals/sweetpea-suites.md

 New in CS5.
 Various calls to get information on pixel formats and process frames.
 The ScaleConvert() call is the way to copy-convert from a buffer of any supported pixel format to a separate memory buffer.

 In version 2, new in CS5.5, we have added StampDVFrameAspect(), which allows a plugin to set the aspect ratio of a DV frame.
-This was added to supplement ScaleConvert(), which doesn’t have an aspect ratio parameter.
+This was added to supplement ScaleConvert(), which doesn't have an aspect ratio parameter.

 ---